 Ice Cream Parlor

 Something every campground needs is an ice cream shop!
 Especially in San Diego, which has the perfect temperature year-round to enjoy the sweet, creamy dessert.
-But, you guessed it.
-Closed during our visit so we must try and report back when we return!

 Things To Do Outside of Campland on the Bay